Luxapodular/GoodSheet/README.md

 # GoodSheet
 A tiny library that makes it easy to post and get data from a google sheet.

-This was built on the work of MANY others.
+Good Sheet was built on the work of MANY others.
 I'll add references soon!

 <img src="https://raw.githubusercontent.com/Luxapodular/GoodSheet/master/images/overview.png" alt="Image of demo Google Sheet" width="400" />